fcrescio/Diana/docs/thoughts/thought-document-plan.md

   local or CI batch processing.
 Provide a service account key, a memo via `--memo`/`--memo-file`, and use `--update` only after confirming the dry-run output.
+- **Simplified pipeline** – The LLM flow now only asks for the refreshed Markdown document (`updated_markdown`).
+Outline metadata and structured thought items are currently omitted to keep the loop focused on maintaining the rolling document.
 - **Caveats** – Firestore writes reuse the mobile repository semantics (notes are appended rather than diffed), so run housekeeping (`clearTodos`/`clearThoughts`) if you need to reset a session before large migrations.
 The OpenRouter call